 Heir to the Jedi – 2015

-Luke might be one of the main protagonists, but what does he really do?
-Unless it’s related to friends and family we don’t really find out how he feels about anything.
+Luke might be a Skywalker, but we don’t really find out how he feels about anything.

 Well here, in first person no less, we get a look into Luke’s noggin, and it’s actually pretty good.
-Luke might be a hero of the Rebellion but he’s without a teacher, doesn’t even have a book to read about the force, and is being sent all over the place on missions he doesn’t seem all that suited to.
+Luke might be a hero of the Rebellion but he’s without a teacher, has no literature, and is being sent all over the place on missions he doesn’t seem all that suited to.
 Tough times but it’s good to know his ego got quite the boost after Yavin.
 Who’s wouldn’t?

 Luke wondering if he gone’s mad hearing an old man’s voice in his head and an interesting cast of characters make this a muddled but enjoyable read.